XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BBH/README.md

 1. Generate the initial config file by running `solve` for the first time
 2. Rerun (using parallelization) using this config file, e.g. `mpirun ./bin/Release/solve initial_bbh.info`
-3. This will result in the generation of a pair of files containing the solution: `converged_BBH_ECC_RED.10.0.0.1.q1.0.0.09.<info/dat>`
+3. This will result in the generation of a pair of files containing the solution: `BBH_ECC_RED.10.0.0.1.q1.0.0.09.<info/dat>`

 We can deconstruct the name to make it understandable:

-- `converged_BBH_ECC_RED.` denotes a converged BBH solution after the eccentricity reduction stage is completed which uses 3.5th order PN estimates for the orbital frequency and radial infall velocity.
+- `BBH_ECC_RED.` denotes a converged BBH solution after the eccentricity reduction stage is completed which uses 3.5th order PN estimates for the orbital frequency and radial infall velocity.
 This is meant to distinguish the solution from earlier stages which will be discussed later.
 This also distinquishes it from checkpoints that can be turned on which are saved to file during each iteration of the solver